ValdryanIvandito/learn-tech/learn-cardano-blockchain/3-ppbl-2023/1023-build-a-simple-transaction.md

 ----------------------------------------------------------------------
-STEP-1 Use The Wallet Address That Was Created In The 1022-1023 module
+STEP-1 Use The Wallet Address That Was Created In The 1022 module
 ----------------------------------------------------------------------
-cd my-new-wallet/transaction
+cd my-new-wallet

 -----------------------------------
 STEP-2 Create Transaction Directory